triggermesh/docs/docs/sources/awssns.md

 ### SNS Topic (standard)

-If you don't already have an AWS SNS standard topic, create one by following the instructions in the [Getting started with Amazon SNS][sns-getting-started] guide.
+If you don't already have an Amazon SNS standard topic, create one by following the instructions in the [Getting started with Amazon SNS][sns-getting-started] guide.

 ### Amazon Resource Name (ARN)

-A fully qualified ARN is required to uniquely identify the AWS SNS topic.
+A fully qualified ARN is required to uniquely identify the Amazon SNS topic.

 ![SNS topic](../images/awssns-source/sns-topic.png)